miniql/miniql/README.md

 - Add a configurable JSON file resolver.
 - Caching and aggregation (wishlist)
 - Authentication / authorization.
-- Updates and mutations.
-    "type": "update",
-        This is very close!
-But not tested.
 - Renames / aliases (this is done, but just for lookups).
 - Hooks - be notifed when particular entities/fields have been updated.
-- Do relationships specified in a separate table.
 - Reverse relationships.
 Get director entity and lookup all their movies.